Grants Research

 Is there anything for scholarship searches?

-Gale Virtual Reference, accessible from the Library Web page, at the e-Net stations or from home with your MPPL library card, provides complete text of the six volume College Blue Book and of Scholarships, Fellowships and Loans.
-[Please place direct links to these highlighted items: Gale Virtual Reference and open “Education”]
+Gale Virtual Reference Library, accessible from the Library Web Resources page, at the e-Net stations or from home with your MPPL library card, provides complete text of the six volume College Blue Book and of Scholarships, Fellowships and Loans.

 I’m a teen, but I want to help—where can I learn about volunteering?